-4. Interaction with Other WEPS+ Modules
+4. Interaction with Other WEPS Models

-The IEMM receives regional annual sectoral electricity demands and power sector fuel prices from other WEPS+ modules.
-IEMM also receives nuclear capacity and generation projections from the WEPS+ nuclear module.
-For each of the four WEPS+ end-use sectors (residential, commercial, industrial, and transportation), the IEMM provides to other WEPS+ modules the projections for
+The IEMM receives regional annual sectoral electricity demands and power sector fuel prices from other WEPS models.
+IEMM also receives nuclear capacity and generation projections from the WEPS nuclear model.
+For each of the four WEPS end-use sectors (residential, commercial, industrial, and transportation), the IEMM provides to other WEPS models the projections for